radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 description: Context Builder Guide
 ---

 # Schema Manager

 The Schema Manager tool is used to extract the metadata from every source that you want to integrate identity data from.

-A wizard process in Schema Manager helps you connect to your data sources and inventory the different objects, attributes and relationships.
-After the schema is extracted, you can manage/modify the metadata by setting mappings for object classes and attributes, declaring keys, and even relationships between objects.
+A wizard process in Schema Manager helps you connect to your data sources and inventory the different objects, attributes and relationships.After the schema is extracted, you can manage/modify the metadata by setting mappings for object classes and attributes, declaring keys, and even relationships between objects.

 This section presents the Schema Manager concepts and procedures.

 ## Concepts

 ### Primary Key
 In a well-designed relational database, every table has a column, or combination of columns, known as the primary key of the table.
 These values uniquely identify each row in the table.
 Occasionally you will find tables that were created in the database, but the uniquely identifying column(s) were not documented in the system catalog as the primary key.
 Declaring implicit primary keys is one of the database refining processes you perform using Schema Manager.

 >[!warning]
 >All objects you want to virtualize must have a primary key defined, and any attribute that you declare as the primary key in the Schema Manager must be unique for all entries in your table.